farolfo/jComprehension/README.md

 });
 ```

-It's worth to say that the jComprehension implementation bring some SIGNIFICAT improvements regarding timing performance.
-This same code writter above was timed for a list of 100 millons elements and the time of execution was:
+It's worth saying that the jComprehension implementation brings some SIGNIFICANT improvements regarding timing performance.
+This same code written above was timed for a list of 100 millons elements and the time of execution was:
 ```
 for+if: 13.260 seconds
 stream().filter: 33.311 seconds (most of the time is consumed by the collector)
 jComprehension: 1.419 seconds
 ```
-These results may be caused by two main reasons: the jComprehension implementation lacks of `for`, `while` or `if` statements, it's only using stream functions like `stream().filter` and `stream().map`; the seconds reason is the HashSet data strcutures used in the code to build the list.
+These results may be caused by two main reasons: the jComprehension implementation lacks of `for`, `while` or `if` statements, it's only using stream functions like `stream().filter` and `stream().map`; the second reason is the HashSet data structures used in the code to build the list.

 ### API